 Finally, perhaps the best known teacher at St. John’s School was Alfred Holt.
 He was the Head for many years before his death in 1932, and he loved the school and the people of Mossley.
 His 1926 publication ‘The Story of Mossley’ remains an informative and popular read.
 Although Mr. Holt’s ashes were scattered on Hartshead Pike, over the years, some members of staff at the Community Centre have been alone in the building when they have felt a presence.
 I have to admit, having been alone in the building myself, especially in the cellars, I have looked over my shoulder now and then!

-The activities within the Mossley Community Centre go from strength to strength whilst the building itself continues to serve the residents of Mossley as it always has, during its 143 year history.
+The activities within the Mossley Community Centre go from strength to strength whilst the building itself continues to serve the residents of Mossley as it always has, during its over 150 year history.